Inbound Marketing vs SEO: Which is Better for Your Website?

 What is Inbound Marketing?

 Inbound marketing refers to marketing activities that take place after a visitor finds your website or learns about your brand.
-Some common inbound marketing methods are social media, videos, blogging, email marketing, and content marketing (whitepapers, guides, how-tos, etc.).
+Some common inbound marketing methods are social media, videos, blogging, email marketing, and SEO content writing and marketing (whitepapers, guides, how-tos, etc.).

 Unlike traditional marketing, which is sometimes called “interruptive,” inbound marketing provides targeted messages and information after a website is found.
 Instead of trying to broadly appeal to audiences through commercials or advertisements, inbound marketing displays calls to action (or CTAs) after someone has already found your website or services.